IsabelAllaert/biohackacademy2024/docs/_pages/bioplastic.md

 ## Research and inspiration

-Looking close to home, I believe one of the first times I was introduced to using biomaterials as a source was when \[Kristel Peters\](http://shoedesigner.be/about-me/) presented her work during a lecture at the \[Ghent Design Museum\](https://www.designmuseumgent.be/).
+Looking close to home, I believe one of the first times I was introduced to using biomaterials as a source was when [Kristel Peters](http://shoedesigner.be/about-me/) presented her work during a lecture at the [Ghent Design Museum](https://www.designmuseumgent.be/).

 ![](https://paper-attachments.dropboxusercontent.com/s_A6E00D3095840791902FE4E6F81DC4A571EABB583F93D53755F35FF38F843186_1647418889986_Screenshot+2022-03-16+at+09.19.53.png)